sumit-1307/Basic-operations-Python/README.md

 # Basic-operations-Python
 Task-1 : Performing Basic Mathematical operations
-  >Taking First number as input from user
+  >Taking First number as input from user.
-  >Taking Second number as input from user
+  >Taking Second number as input from user.
-  >Defining Multiple user defined mathematical functions and calling functions
+  >Defining Multiple user defined mathematical functions and calling functions.

 Task 2 : Personalized Greeting for a user
   >Taking First name as input from User.